Payment Processing Glossary

 Federal Reserve: also known as the Fed.
 Created in 1913, is the central banking system for the United States.
 The Fed has created stability within US markets by creating a check-clearing system to help control the transfer of funds between member banks.

-Freeze: When a moratorium is placed on an activity.
+Freeze: When a moratorium is placed on activity.
 Many times in the finance industries an individual's credit has a freeze due to fraud.
 In the merchant services industry, payment cards can have a freeze placed on them due to security concerns.

 Gateway: Service that securely connects a merchant location to the payment processor.
 Most commonly referred to as a Payment Gateway.